Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 ![Vitis Analyzer Trace](images/DSPLib_tutorial_part_2_Vitis_Analyzer_Trace.png)

-In part 3, we are going to use filter parameters to attempt to increase the performance of the chan_FIR filter, to increase overall performance of the chain.
+In part 3, you are going to use filter parameters to attempt to increase the performance of the chan_FIR filter and the chain.

 ## Part 3: Optimizing Filter Performance

 Part 3 of this tutorial will:

-* demonstrate how to use the CASC_LEN parameter to increase filter performance.
+* demonstrate how to use the CASC_LEN parameter to increase the filter performance.

 ### Changes to the Filter Graph from Part 1

-For Part 3, we are going to increase the performance of the design by adjusting the TP_CASC_LEN parameter on the chan_FIR filter.
+For Part 3, you are going to increase the performance of the design by adjusting the TP_CASC_LEN parameter on the chan_FIR filter.

 In `system_settings.h`, the following parameter has been changed:
 ```